rackerlabs/support-how-to/content/cloud-servers/create-a-sudo-user-in-ubuntu.md

 product_url: cloud-servers
 ---

-This article describes how to grant sudo access to a new or existing user on the Ubuntu operating system.
+This article describes how to grant sudo access to a new or existing user on the Ubuntu&reg; operating system.

 ### Create a new user

-1. Use `adduser` followed by the specified **<username>** to begin user creation.
+1. Use `adduser` followed by the new user's `<username>` in `newuser` to begin user creation.

        root@server-01:~# adduser newuser
        Adding user `newuser' ...